Posts

 - Other Apps

-How does your project use or challenge conventions and how does it represent social groups or issues?
-Explain your product: My product is a movie or story that focuses on curiosity and the consequences that people have with issues of whether they could but not think about whether they should, sorta like the creation of the dinosaurs in Jurassic park franchise.
-The whole thing is that curiosity leads us to our own downfall and that we need to be safe with what our curiosity leads us to bring Social issue/group and why did you choose it: women are normally portrayed as helpless individuals in horror media and I wanted to go against that by showing how the main character is not afraid of what danger lies ahead and letting her courage guide her.
-Explain your research of codes and conventions to showcase social issues/groups in film: I decided to use a cam-corder to help give a unnatural feel for horror that makes it rem-anise to found footage and goes back to analog horror, to help sh...
+click here How does your project use or challenge conventions, and how does it represent social groups or issues?
+Explain your product: My product is a movie or story that focuses on curiosity and the consequences that people have with issues of whether they could but not think about whether they should, sort of like the creation of the dinosaurs in the Jurassic Park franchise.
+The whole thing is that curiosity leads us to our own downfall and that we need to be safe with what our curiosity leads us to bring.
+Social issue/group and why did you choose it: Women are normally portrayed as helpless individuals in horror media, and I wanted to go against that by showing how the main character is not afraid of what danger lies ahead and letting her courage guide her.
+Explain your research of codes and conventions to showcase social issues/groups in film: I decided to use a camcorder to help give an unnatural feel for horror that makes it reminiscent of found footage and goes back to analog h...

 original concept